LogtalkDotOrg/logtalk3/manuals/_sources/libraries/hook_objects.rst.txt

 expansion rules.
-This can be accomplished by simply loading the ``identity_hook.lgt`` file, which defines the ``identity_hook`` hook object, whose expansion rules simply succeed without changing the terms and goals, and setting it as the file specific hook object writing as the first term in the file the **directive**:
+This can be accomplished by simply loading the ``identity_hook.lgt`` file, which defines the ``identity_hook`` hook object, whose expansion rules simply succeed without changing the terms and goals, and setting it as the file-specific hook object writing as the first term in the file the **directive**:

 ::